-6.3.1.4 The esnmp_poll Routine
+6.3.1.8 The esnmp_poll Routine

-The esnmp_poll routine processes a pending message that has been sent by the master-agent.
+The esnmp_poll routine processes a pending message that has been sent by the master agent.
 This routine is called after the user's select() call has indicated data is ready on the eSNMP socket.
 (This socket was returned from the call to the esnmp_init routine).
-If no message is pending on the socket, the esnmp_poll routine will block until one is received.
+If no message is pending on the socket, the esnmp_poll routine blocks until one is received.

-If a received message indicates a problem, an entry is made to the syslog file and an error status is returned.
+If a received message indicates a problem, the routine makes an entry in the syslog file and returns an error status.

-If the received message is a request for SNMP data, the object table is consulted and the appropriate method routines are called.
+If the received message is a request for SNMP data, the routine consults the object table and calls the appropriate method routine or routines.

+'''

-The syntax for the esnmp_poll routine is as follows: int esnmp_poll(void);
+The syntax for the esnmp_poll routine is as follows: int esnmp poll( void );

+'''